Get insider access

 Samsung Odyssey Neo G8 S32BG85

 The Samsung Odyssey Neo G8 S32BG85 is an upgraded version of the Samsung Odyssey G7 C32G75T.
-The Neo G8 has a higher 4k resolution and has HDMI 2.1 bandwidth that allows it to achieve the 240Hz refresh rate.
+The Neo G8 has a higher 4k resolution and HDMI 2.1 bandwidth that allows it to achieve a 240Hz refresh rate.
 The Neo G8 also has better overall picture quality because it has Mini LED backlighting, allowing it to get brighter and deliver a better local dimming feature than the G7.

 LG 27GR83Q-B